AvantikaSanyal/cryptonite_taskphase_avantika/picoctf/BinaryExp/formatstring0.md

 Took the hint given which said that this challenge is about format string vulnerabilities.
 So I asked chatgpt to point out where in the code are we focussing on format specifiers and that causing an error.

-n this code, the section involving format specifiers is particularly present in the printf statements that print the user’s burger choice.
-Specifically, this line in serve_patrick:
+In this code, the section involving format specifiers is:
 ```
 int count = printf(choice1);
 ```
-and this line in serve_bob:
+and
 ```
 printf(choice2);
 ```